shamzinator-ai/nps-survey-analyzer-/README.md

 - Generate a narrative report and download it as a DOCX or PDF file.
 - Progress bars for long-running translation and categorization tasks.
 - Expandable comments for spot-checking AI results.
+- Category descriptions are available in the sidebar expander.
 - Language detection stored alongside translations.

 ## Requirements